 Although I train according to a training plan, this still gives me enough flexibility to spontaneously do something else or just take advantage of good weather.
 In addition, variety is very important to me.
 Exercising on different pulse levels, not neglecting strength training, as well as incorporating other sports, such as race cycling and cross-country skiing, are all key factors in my training.

 3. What motivates you to train so hard?

 Honestly, I’m not sure.
 I just like to feel my body, especially in intense phases, when the pulse is extremely high, or the muscles are under high stress.
 Looking into challenges and coping with them as well as possible motivates me tremendously and gives me a lot of self-confidence and balance for my everyday life.

-One big event you are currently training for are the Trailrun World Championships in Spain this year.
+4. One big event you are currently training for is the Trailrun World Championships in Spain this year.
 Are there any other running events you will participate in?

 Definitely – it is my plan to compete on the marathon distance in March or April, but have not decided on any specific events yet.